JosueHerrero/FloowApp/README.txt

 	-	The app has two location modes: tracking(prints a blue line on the map), and recording(prints a red line on the map).

-	-	At the beggining the tracking and recording are deactivated.
+	-	At the begining the tracking and recording are deactivated.

 	-	There is a menu in the toolbar,
 			The left option is for activating the tracking.
 It will be deactivated